sunst0rm/Tryhackme/Fowsniff_CTF/fownsniff_ctf.md

 Our user has no sudo permissions, there are no flags in his folder either.
 I tought about finding some suid files but it didn't give anything.

-According to challenge's questions, I should pay attention in which group user is so I type `id`  andd see that he is in `users` group.
+According to challenge's questions, I should pay attention in which group user is, so I type `id`  and see that he belongs to `users`

-So I thought about finding all files which can be accessed by `users`
+I thought about finding all files which can be accessed by `users`

 ```
 baksteen@fowsniff:~$ find / -type f -group users 2>/dev/null